Our Guide to LED Drivers

 Are the fittings for external usage?

-LED Drivers are available with different levels of IP rating, with a higher weatherproof IP rating needed for any external usage (e.g. IP66 drivers for garden usage).
+LED Drivers are available with different levels of IP rating, with a higher IP rating needed for any external usage (e.g. IP66 drivers would be recommended for garden usage).